obiwanus/focus-zig/LOG.md

 - No known bugs

 # DONE
++ [ui] When pressing home, jump back only to the indented code
 + Unindent single lines with shift+tab
 + Unindent blocks with shift+tab
     + Build a whitespace line range structure